The direction of history

 The fall of communism gave further impetus to globalisation.
 In 1989 the Berlin Wall fell.
 A few years later the Soviet Union was dissolved and the European Union became enlarged.
 From then on it seemed that there was no alternative to capitalism.2 Countries like China, India and Russia realised that they had to compete on the global marketplace and began to transform their economies.
 Every country did this in its own way.
 For instance, India specialised in services and information technology.
 China became the global industrial powerhouse where everything is made.

 Computers and data storage made it possible to store documents and other data like pictures and recordings digitally.
 In the 1980s the personal computer entered the homes of many people.
 Computers were also used in businesses but the impact of information technology remained limited.
-Rxchanging data between computers was still difficult because computers often weren’t interconnected and software suppliers used different formats for exchanging data.2
+Exchanging data between computers was still difficult because computers often weren’t interconnected and software suppliers used different data formats.2

 That all changed with the emergence of the Internet.
 Netscape turned out to be a crucial catalyst.
 It allowed people on personal computers to look at web pages anywhere around the world.
 Netscape turned out to be a killer application that made Internet very popular very quickly.
 Investors suddenly realised that Internet would change the world and that large profits were to be made.
 It resulted in a massive overinvestment in everything related to Internet during the Internet bubble of 2000.
 One of those overinvestments was in optical fiber.
 As a consequence the price of data transport dropped dramatically.2

 Standards for data exchange emerged.
 Software suppliers were forced to support them and began to focus on facilitating the interaction, competition and cooperation of people around the globe, effectively enabling the world to turn into a global village where people everywhere can participate.
 This transformed the way people cooperate.
 The traditional way of organising is top down via command and control.
 The new way of organising is via teams of people sharing a responsibility for a task or a product, making more complex cooperations possible.
-China and India were able to develop.
-These countries were integrated in the global economy.
-Businesses used more cheap overseas labour, workers in developed nations were faced with job insecurity and lagging wages.
+China and India were able to develop and became integrated in the global economy.
+As businesses began to use more cheap overseas labour, workers in developed nations were faced with job insecurity and lagging wages.

 In 1977 Chinese leaders realised that communist China needed to embrace capitalism.
-For two decades progress was into that direction was slow.
-That changed in the 1990s but doing business in China remained problematic until in 2001 China became member of the World Trade Organisation.
-From then on China conformed to international law and trade practises.
-It became attractive to do business with China.
+For two decades progress was was slow.
+That changed in the 1990s.
+Despite that doing business in China remained problematic until in 2001 China became member of the World Trade Organisation.
+From then on China conformed to international law and trade practises and it became attractive to do business with China.
 Corporations moved their production to China and China became the industrial powerhouse of the world.